bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 ### Some Code Highlights

-Including the detailed help comments has grown this little script to nearly about 375 lines, so I won't duplicate it here, simply open the script in your favourite text editor to have a look yourself.
+Including the detailed help comments has grown this little script to nearly 375 lines, so I won't duplicate it here.
+Simply open the script in your favourite text editor to have a look yourself.

-Looking at the script at the highest level I want to draw your attention to three things:
+Looking at the script at the highest level, I want to draw your attention to three things:

 1. I used a `begin` block for my setup, did my work in a `process` block, and since there was no cleanup necessary, I omitted the `end` block.
-2. I used `#region` directives to give related chunks of code meaningful names, these labels are used by PowerShell-aware IDEs like VSCode to help you navigate around the script (look for them in the collapsible *OUTLINE* section of the default left sidebar).
+2. I used `#region` directives to give related chunks of code meaningful names.
+These labels are used by PowerShell-aware IDEs like VSCode to help you navigate around the script.
+(Look for them in the collapsible *OUTLINE* section of the default left sidebar.)
-3. I took the time to refactor duplicated chunks of code into functions, and I defined those functions within the `begin` block, and took the time to add help comments and expressive parameter definitions to each of those as well as to the overall script.
+3. I took the time to refactor duplicated chunks of code into functions, and I defined those functions within the `begin` block, and took the time to add help comments and expressive parameter definitions to each of those, as well as to the overall script.

 I don't think there would be much value in going through each line of code in the script, but I do want to draw your attention to a few key features.